 (b) The parties to each assignment pursuant to this Section 23.2(b) shall execute and deliver to the Trust and the Agent an Instrument of Assignment (for the Agent’s acceptance and recording in the Record).
 Upon such execution, delivery and acceptance by the Trust and the Agent, and recording from and after the effective date specified in each Instrument of Assignment (which effective date shall be at least five Business Days after the execution of such Assignment), (i) the assignee thereunder (the “Assignee”) shall be a party to this Agreement and (ii) to the extent that rights and obligations hereunder have been assigned by the assignor thereunder (the “Assignor”), relinquish its rights (other than any rights to indemnification it may have under the Finance Documents) and be released from its obligations under the Finance Documents with respect to all or such portion (as applicable) of its Note (and, in the case of an assignment covering all or the remaining portion of the Assignor’s rights and obligations under the Finance Documents, such Assignor shall, except as set forth above, cease to be a party hereto).

-(c) By executing and delivering an Instrument of Assignment, the Assignor and the Assignee thereunder confirm to and agree with each other and the other parties hereto as follows: (i) other than as provided in such Instrument of Assignment, the Assignor makes no representation or warranty and assumes no responsibility with respect to any statements, warranties, or representations made in or in connection with the Finance Documents or the execution, legality, validity, enforceability, genuineness, sufficiency, or value of the Finance Documents or any other instrument or document furnished pursuant hereto; (ii) the Assignor makes no representation or warranty and assumes no responsibility with respect to the financial condition of the Trust, the Companies, ENA, Enron, or any other Person or the performance or observance by such Persons of any of their obligations under any Finance Document or any other instrument or document furnished pursuant thereto or thereto; (iii) such Assignee confirms that it has received a copy of this Agreement and such other documents and information as it has deemed appropriate to make its own credit analysis and decision with respect to entering into such Instrument of Assignment; (iv) such Assignee will, independently and without reliance upon the Agent, the Arranger, such Assignor, or any other Person and based on such documents and information as it shall deem appropriate at the time, continue to make its own credit decisions in taking or not taking action under any Finance Document; (v) such Assignee confirms that it is an Eligible Assignee; (vi) such Assignee appoints and authorizes the Agent to take such action as agent on its behalf and to exercise such powers under the Finance Documents as are delegated to the Agent by the terms hereof and thereof, together with such powers as are reasonably incidental thereto; (vii) such Assignee makes the representations set forth in this Section 23.2(c); and (viii) such Assignee agrees that it will perform in accordance with their terms all of the obligations which by the terms of any Finance Documents are required to be performed by it as a Lender.
+(c) By executing and delivering an Instrument of Assignment, the Assignor and the Assignee thereunder confirm to and agree with each other and the other parties hereto as follows: (i) other than as provided in such Instrument of Assignment, the Assignor makes no representation or warranty and assumes no responsibility with respect to any statements, warranties, or representations made in or in connection with the Finance Documents or the execution, legality, validity, enforceability, genuineness, sufficiency, or value of the Finance Documents or any other instrument or document furnished pursuant hereto; (ii) the Assignor makes no representation or warranty and assumes no responsibility with respect to the financial condition of the Trust, the Companies, ENA, Enron, or any other Person or the performance or observance by such Persons of any of their obligations under any Finance Document or any other instrument or document furnished pursuant thereto or thereto; (iii) such Assignee confirms that it has received a copy of this Agreement and such other documents and information as it has deemed appropriate to make its own credit analysis and decision with respect to entering into such Instrument of Assignment; (iv) such Assignee will, independently and without reliance upon the Agent, the Co-Agents, the Arranger, such Assignor, or any other Person and based on such documents and information as it shall deem appropriate at the time, continue to make its own credit decisions in taking or not taking action under any Finance Document; (v) such Assignee confirms that it is an Eligible Assignee; (vi) such Assignee appoints and authorizes the Agent to take such action as agent on its behalf and to exercise such powers under the Finance Documents as are delegated to the Agent by the terms hereof and thereof, together with such powers as are reasonably incidental thereto; (vii) such Assignee makes the representations set forth in this Section 23.2(c); and (viii) such Assignee agrees that it will perform in accordance with their terms all of the obligations which by the terms of any Finance Documents are required to be performed by it as a Lender.